Content

 Some studies have found balding genes on the Y chromosome, suggesting that your dad’s genetic traits might also be a risk factor for hair loss.

-Deep breath.
+So, you’ve done an at-home DNA test, and you’ve been told you’re likely to go bald.
+What now?
+First, take a deep breath.
 At-home DNA testing kits are all the rage, but they’re not necessarily a hundred percent accurate — you can expect some degree of error.

-For instance, there’s limited data to pull from non-caucasian ethnicities, which could potentially lead to flawed results.
+For instance, there’s limited data to pull from non-Caucasian ethnicities, which could potentially lead to flawed results.

 Think of your DNA test results as a genetic prediction of male pattern baldness rather than cut-and-dried facts or a diagnosis.

-And just because genetic variation is present in your DNA doesn’t mean these mutations will for sure express themselves.
+And just because a genetic variation is present in your DNA doesn’t mean these mutations will for sure express themselves.
 There’s a difference between being a gene carrier (meaning you could pass it down) and having a symptom or disease (phenotype) from an inherited gene.

 Check out our blog for a rundown of ways to know if you’re going bald.

-But if you’re experiencing signs of balding or pattern hair loss, you can take steps to prevent thinning from worsening.
+You can’t delete your genes or change your ancestry.
+But if you’re experiencing signs of balding or pattern hair loss, you can make moves to encourage healthy hair growth.

 Here’s what might help.

-Read more about this hair loss medication, including how long it takes to work, in our helpful guide to finasteride results.
+Read more about this hair loss medication, including how long it takes to work, in our guide to finasteride results.

 Finasteride also comes in topical form, as with our two-in-one topical finasteride & minoxidil spray.